dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Speaking of RNN, what is it?

 In brief, RNN is a neural network in which connections between nodes form a temporal sequence.
-It means that this type of network allow previous outputs to be used as inputs of the previous information ([For more about RNN](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks)).
+It means that this type of network allows previous outputs to be used as inputs for the next prediction ([For more about RNN](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks)).

 But, instead of using a vanilla RNN, we use a variant of it, know as a long short-term memory (LSTM) that is known to have